 About the SPP Master’s Program

-Using positive and applied sport psychology, our Master of Science in sport and performance psychology (MS-SPP) program is designed to optimize your skills in sport and performance psychology and transform your abilities to inspire and motivate others to enhance performance and maximize human potential.
+Using positive and applied sport psychology, our Master of Science in sport and performance psychology (M..S-SPP) program is designed to optimize your skills in sport and performance psychology and transform your abilities to inspire and motivate others to enhance performance and maximize human potential.
 This flexible and interactive degree is 100% online and empowers you to take courses to meet your individual job and certification needs.
-The MS-SPP program also offers two concentrations, allowing students to specialize in an area of interest early.
+The M.S.-SPP program also offers two concentrations, allowing students to specialize in an area of interest early.

 Our curriculum offers a vast array of sport and performance psychology coursework and is designed specifically to help students complete the specialized coursework requirements to become a Certified Mental Performance Consultant (CMPC®) through the Association for Applied Sport Psychology (AASP).